 - Mitigation of negative environmental effects

 - Adaptation to changes

-While the Guideline is well aligned with the Malawi principles, it provides limited help to users interested in the ecosystem-based approach for the MSP.
+While the Guidelines are well aligned with the Malawi principles, the information provided to users interested in the ecosystem-based approach for the MSP is limited.

 The study was conducted for the Baltic Sea, but the information and applied research methodology could be useful for other regions.